ibm-cloud-docs/assistant/deploy-web-chat.md

 1. From the Web Chat integration page in {{site.data.keyword.conversationshort}}, switch the **Allow transfers to live agents** toggle to **On**, and then choose **Salesforce** as the service desk type.
 Click **Set up**.

-1. For {{site.data.keyword.conversationshort}} to connect to a Salesforce service desk, it needs information about your organization's Salesforce chat deployment and button implementation.
+1. For {{site.data.keyword.conversationshort}} to connect to a Salesforce service desk, it needs information about your organization's Salesforce chat deployment and button implementations.
 Specifically, it needs the API endpoint, organization ID, deployment ID, and button ID.
 The service can derive the values that it needs from code snippets that you copy and paste to this configuration page.
 {: #deploy-web-chat-salesforce-get-deployment-info}

     - Get the deployment code for your Salesforce Agent Configuration chat deployment.